Apocalypse (Bottom): Synopsis

-During a night at the fair to celebrate the pair inheriting £600, Richie receives a curse from a gypsy fortune teller.
+After inheriting £600 from his recently deceased Auntie Olga, Richie and Eddie head down to the funfair, where Richie's wallet gets stolen and he learns from a gypsy fortune-teller that he is going to die in three nights.

 Plot

 Eddie and Richie are preparing for a visit from Richie's wealthy auntie, Olga.
-To create the impression of poverty they have killed their goldfish, 'Elvis', to make her believe they have no food left in the house; scattered bills strategically around the house so that she sees one wherever she sits; and Eddie has sprinkled water everywhere to make it look like they've been crying a lot.
+To create the impression of poverty they have killed their dead goldfish, Elvis, to make her believe they have no food left in the house; scattered bills strategically around the house so that she sees one wherever she sits; and Eddie has sprinkled water everywhere to make it look like they have been crying a lot.
+Although Eddie prefered to kill Olga with his truncheon if Richie's idea of breaking her heart and giving them whatever they need to pay off their debts doesn't work which is againest his flatmate's cruel idea.

-When Richie phones to ensure she brings her cheque book, he is informed by her servant that she has died and left him £600 in her will.
+When Richie phones to ensure she brings her cheque book, he is informed by her servant that she has died the other night and left him £600 in her will.

 Overjoyed, Richie safely ensconces £300 on top of the bathroom cabinet where he believes no one will ever find it, and the duo take the remaining £300 down to the funfair where Eddie causes £45 worth of damage to a shooting stall.
-Richie agrees to settle the debt only to discover that his wallet and the £300 have been stolen.
+Richie agrees to settle the debt only to discover that his wallet and the £300 have been stolen (thanks to his stupidity when unwitting reveal his poor secret in front of the people of the fair).
 In a bid to escape, Eddie asks the proprietor of the shooting stall (Mark Arden) to call it double or quits if he can shoot a particular target, however instead he deliberately shoots him in the eye so they can make their getaway.

 Being chased through the funfair by the workers, the two hide first in the house of horrors and then in the fortune teller's tent.
 Here the old fortune teller (Liz Smith) reveals to Richie that she knows his driving licence to be a fake and then describes his "secret love picture".
 Convinced that the old woman has something (which Eddie believes to be dropsy) he asks her to tell his fortune and she reveals that before the moon rises three times, he will die.